flashbots/suave-specs/specs/rigil/README.md

 The goal of the Rigil testnet is to gather feedback on developer experience and harden the overall SUAVE software stack.
 The testnet is not intended to be a long-lived network and may be reset in the future.

-// COMMENT: As it is I think this overview can be made much more clear.
-The writing intiially was a bit "wordy" using terms like "intricate" and "pertinent" where not necessary.
-I think that we can speak more plainly and directly about the testnet.

-// COMMENT: Moreover, the "key features" are not features that I think would be compelling to people, they were things like "fosters a market for mechanisms" and "proof-of-authority consensus" which is more of a goal than a feature.
-A feature is something like "fast block times" "private compute" "fresh off-chain data" etc.

-// COMMENT: Maybe put another way, this section should be more focused on why someone should deploy an application on SUAVE.

 ## Users

 The Rigil testnet is initially focused on a specific set of actors: